How fast am I driving?

 65 miles per hour = 95.3 feet per second

 Defendants often want to stretch on how fast a plaintiff was going on how slow the defendant was traveling.
-Often, these stories, even after being prepared by their insurance defense lawyer, are impossible as a matter of physics.
+These stories, even after being prepared by their insurance defense lawyer, are often implausible as a matter of physics.

 How Far Do You Travel at 60 MPH in One Second?